Distribution-aware Fairness Learning in Medical Image Segmentation From A Control-Theoretic Perspective: Experimental Results

 \subsubsection{Ablation Studies}

-We further conduct additional analyses to explore the effects of various configurations of the dMoE module.
+We further conduct additional analyses to explore the effects of various configurations of the dMoE module in \cref{appen_ablation}.
 Specifically, we vary the placement of the dMoE module within the encoder and decoder and investigate whether its parameters should be shared or separated across layers to determine the optimal architecture.
-Detailed ablation study results are provided in \cref{appen_ablation}.
+We further ablate each component of the optimal control framework to assess the contribution of control theory to distribution-aware fairness learning.
+Detailed results of the ablation study are provided in \cref{tab_abl_2d} and \cref{tab_abl_3d}.